Zyphra/Zonos/README.md

 - Zero-shot TTS with voice cloning: Input desired text and a 10-30s speaker sample to generate high quality TTS output
 - Text/File inputs: Support both written text and document (TXT, PDF, XLSX, DOCX and other [Docling](https://ds4sd.github.io/docling/supported_formats/) supported formats)
-- Unlimited content: Support infinite content length due to the chunked generation + streaming
+- Unlimited content: Support infinite content length due to the chunked generation
 - Audio prefix inputs: Add text plus an audio prefix for even richer speaker matching.
 Audio prefixes can be used to elicit behaviours such as whispering which can otherwise be challenging to replicate when cloning from speaker embeddings
 - Multilingual support: Zonos-v0.1 supports English, Japanese, Chinese, French, and German
 - Audio quality and emotion control: Zonos offers fine-grained control of many aspects of the generated audio.
 These include speaking rate, pitch, maximum frequency, audio quality, and various emotions such as happiness, anger, sadness, and fear.
 - Fast: our model runs with a real-time factor of ~2x on an RTX 4090 (i.e. generates 2 seconds of audio per 1 second of compute time)
-- Streaming: Get the audio (of each text chunk) as soon as it is generated
 - Gradio WebUI: Zonos comes packaged with an easy to use gradio interface to generate speech
 - Simple installation and deployment: Zonos can be installed and deployed simply using the docker file packaged with our repository.